AlexJReid/blog/content/posts/druid-cdc/index.md

 If it feels like you are starting to write your own _poor man's Druid_ or already happen to have a Druid cluster available, then this approach may be worthy of consideration, particularly if your use case can benefit from the temporal capabilities shown or you are planning on building a user-facing analytics application.

 Let me know what you think!
+Comments and corrections are most welcome.
 I'm [@alexjreid](https://twitter.com/AlexJReid) on Twitter.

 ## Credit
-This is not that novel.
+Of course this is not that novel or clever.
 Many of the concepts are found in [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html).
 [Assertions](https://docs.datomic.com/cloud/tutorial/assertion.html) and [retractions](https://docs.datomic.com/cloud/tutorial/retract.html) are found in [Datomic](https://docs.datomic.com/cloud/whatis/data-model.html#indelible).

 >Datomic is indelible and chronological.
 Information accumulates over time, and change is represented by accumulating the new, not by modifying or removing the old.
 For example, "removing" occurs not by taking something away, but by adding a retraction.